Guide for buying land, a house or a business on Koh Chang.

 – Visit twice.
 Both times to sort our problems with the house and find someone new to handle rentals.
 It’s starting to become a hassle.

 – Realise that the dream of early retirement is just that.
 It’s not now going to be a viable option.
-Maybe better to sell the house – especially as property in ( insert name of European country ) is much cheaper now and only a 2-3 hour flight away.
+Maybe better to sell the house – especially as property in (insert name of a country much nearer yours) is much cheaper now and only a 2-3 hour flight away.

 – Eventually, after 3 – 5 years of having the house up for sale, find a buyer.